-We are starting our first intake with 7-10 year olds (Yrs 3-6).
-We will eventually serve pupils from Reception to A-levels.
+We are starting our first intake with 7 to 10 year olds (Yrs 3-5).
+We will eventually serve pupils from Reception to Y10.

-Studios are mixed-age, based on our understanding of the positive effects of peer learning and that that children learn best when working alongside children younger and older than themselves.
+Studios are mixed-age, based on our understanding of the positive effects of peer learning and that children learn best when working alongside children both younger and older than themselves.

 Lexicon is an independent affiliate of the Acton Academy network of schools.

-Acton’s global affiliates share the same mission, set of beliefs and promises to families, with individual affiliates adapting Acton’s model for the communities they serve.
+Acton’s fast-growing global network of small schools sharing the same mission, set of beliefs and promises to families, with individual affiliates adapting Acton’s model for the communities they serve.